adepu-phd/adepu-phd.github.io/_pages/funding.md

 * **Role:** Co-Investigator (Co-leading 1 of 4 core Work Packages)
 * **Timeline:** 2024 – 2029
 * **Partners:** University of Oxford, Lancaster University, Airbus, British Telecom (BT), Vodafone, HP, and NCSC.
-* **Description:** A highly competitive UK Programme Grant (Success Rate: ~3%) focusing on the security of ultra-large-scale infrastructures (e.g., Smart Cities, Industry 4.0).
+* **Description:** A highly competitive UK Programme Grant focusing on the security of ultra-large-scale infrastructures (e.g., Smart Cities, Industry 4.0).
 Shifting focus from traditional "security-by-design" to securing systems that may already be compromised, integrating cyber security, HCI, and threat analytics.
 * **Impact:** Transforms national security frameworks by providing a scalable blueprint for Smart Nation resilience and the commercialisation of trusted global digital architectures within the aerospace and urban sectors.
 -->